dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

   * You are going to need view permission on the APPLICATION_NAMESPACE

 > :heavy_exclamation_mark: **You must make a choice wich one to configure**
-> * **Thanos-Querier if the Cluster-Admin agrees to assign "cluster-monitor-view" rbac to grafana service account**
+> * **Thanos-Querier if the Cluster-Admin agrees to assign "cluster-monitor-view" RBAC to Grafana service account**
-> * **Thanos-Tenancy if the Cluster-Admin DO NOT agree to assign "cluster-monitor-view" rbac to grafana service account**
+> * **Thanos-Tenancy if the Cluster-Admin DO NOT agree to assign "cluster-monitor-view" RBAC to Grafana service account**

 ---